markuadoc/markua-spec/README.md

 This is the specification of **Markua 0.29**.
 It is based on the CommonMark 0.29 specification.

-Markua evolved at Leanpub, and is being specified as an open specification by Peter Armstrong.
+Markua evolved at Leanpub, and is being developed as an open specification by Peter Armstrong.
 Anyone is free to implement any version of the Markua spec or of the LFM spec.